Natural Baby Life logo (480 x 130)

 You can spot clean fabric tummy time mats with a solution of baking soda and water if you don’t have time to wash the whole thing in the laundry.
 Simply let the solution soak on a stain for about ten minutes and then scrub away with a clean, damp washcloth.

-Baby Care
+How to clean Baby Care mats

-How often should you clean baby play mats?
+How often should you clean baby play mats

 Baby playmats ideally should be spot cleaned after every use.
 Unless my children are some kind of anomaly, then playmats can get extremely messy extremely quickly.
 Be sure to wipe away dirt and debris before each use.
 Spot clean after each use.

-For a more thorough cleaning, I prefer to mop/wash frequently used baby items once per week to keep the germs away.
+For more thorough cleaning, I prefer to mop/wash frequently used baby items once per week to keep the germs away.
 However, you should use your own discretion for this.
-You may notice that your baby items need to be cleaned more often or less often.
-This will also depend on how often your baby uses each item and which type of carpet, rug, or mat you have in the home!
+You may notice that your baby’s items need to be cleaned more often or less often.

 Once you are done cleaning up your playmat, you might be interested in cleaning up other toys in the playroom.
 I’ve created a resource that covers all kinds of cleaning methods that you can use on baby toys.
 You can find it right here!